ashour/tap-the-pairs-game-demo/README.md

+**⚠️ This repo is no longer maintained!
+Please visit https://github.com/PhraseApp-Blog/tap-the-pairs-game-demo for the up-to-date repo.**

+---

 # Tap the Pairs Game Demo
 Tap the Pairs is a word-matching game designed to help you learn a new language.
 It's inspired by [Duolingo](https://www.duolingo.com/)'s “Tap the pairs” minigame.